marc-thieme/frame-it/src/layout.typ

   )
 }

+#let __frame-id-counter-state = state("__frame-it_frame-id-state", 1)

 #let frame-style(
   kind,
   style,
 ) = document => {
+  // Don't restrict to correct kind.
+We already discern between framees and user–figures
-  show figure.caption: caption => {
+  // inspecting the metadata.
+This way, the user can manipulate the kind if desired. show figure.caption: caption => {
     let code = caption.body
     if not code-has-info-attached(code) {